Tbinma/Exploring-LLM-Reliance-on-External-Knowledge/README.md

 # Execute the query
 llm_response = QnA(query)
 ```
-example and code is only with dense

-6. if you want to use hybrid use - code.py

-7. Evaluate the system answers using LLMs-as-judges:
+6. Evaluate the system answers using LLMs-as-judges:
-Refer to documentation [documentation]((https://github.com/explodinggradients/ragas)) to learn more.
+Refer to [documentation](https://github.com/explodinggradients/ragas)  to learn more.

 Testbeds can be found in folder
 ```